timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-02-15
+# Objectives for Today 2021-02-16

-- Update Key Performance Indicators for the adventure.
+- Ensure the player can't skip invalidated checkpoint numbers.
-- Update the weekly discord topic.
+- Time how long it takes a jump, potentially do a time subtraction.
-- Continue digging for press contacts and case studying similar games.
+- Build levels!

 **Purpose**

-Get ready to push Eggcelerate! to the world!
+Make some easier levels to get the player trained on what they need to do!
 Try adding most value for least effort/time.